n-hundenborn/diabetes-forecasting/README.md

     c. do an action recommendation based on prediction

 ## Note
 Training some models can take more than 60 Minutes.
-If you don't want to train the models all over again you can skip cells from chapter 4 and continue by using the saved models files from the models folder.
+If you don't want to train the models all over again you can skip cells from chapter 4 and continue by using the saved models files from the models folder and retrain using the saved parameters.